-Werner is a retired school headmaster.
-He’s one hundred percent Lungauer and invests all his time and energy into conserving the region’s flower meadows, hedgerows and wooden fencing.
+If you love nature then you’ll love the Wildlife in Lungau, especially f you’re in the company of Werner, a retired school headmaster and one hundred percent Lungauer, investing all his time and energy into conserving the region’s flower meadows, hedgerows and wooden fencing.
 Why?
 Because Werner is a passionate bird lover.

 Lungau’s fields are incredibly pretty – filled with wild flowers of every description.
 They’re so pretty, in fact, that some of our visitors think the fields have been planted just for them!
 But no, it’s not for the tourists or for making flower bouquets.
 Lungau’s fields are pretty because the people here are passionate about preserving a sustainable, and sometimes old fashioned, approach to agriculture.